 Expect Sugar prices to trade sideways: Angel Commodities

-According to Angel Commodities, expect sugar prices to trade sideways on reports of higher sugar production in UP and announcement of duty free imports of raw sugar.
+According to Angel Commodities, expect sugar prices to trade sideways on good physical demand from the stockists and bulk buyers despite extending sugar stocks on traders.

 Angel Commodities' report on Sugar